40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

 <img src="..\images\flow_diagram.png">

 ## Things to try
-- traffic is allowed on port 8080 and 8090
+- traffic is allowed on port 8080 and 8090 on both ec2 instances (wwwdemo2 and and wwwdemo3)
 - checkout the routing
 - check egress connectivity (ex. `curl https://www.fortinet.com`)